chris-pearce/backpack.css/README.md

 </head>
 ```

-### Overriding
+## Overriding

 backpack.css is just CSS so you can easily override any of its styles just as you would override any CSS, as in, via the rules of the cascade and specificity.

-For example, if you don't want to use the global system font-stack defined in [`main-root.css`](src/main-root.css) then override it in your project CSS like so:
+For example, if you don't want to use the global system font-stack defined by [sanitize.css](https://github.com/csstools/sanitize.css/blob/0d2d781758ab9cd36c6138bedaa26b0aae30bfc3/typography.css#L1-L19) then override it in your project CSS like so:

 ```css
 html {